 Following the data pull stage a MANET will enter into a period where all nodes are in standby.
 The length of this period is determined by the network designer and is set at network deployment.
-Standby uses very little power.
+Standby spreads out data push and data pull stages and uses very little battery power.
 This period is determined by the necessary frequency of broadcasts for the network to perform its designed functions.
 Following the idle stage, the service cycle will repeat.